SergioGordillo/SergioGordillo/README.md

 If you want to know more about me and my professional profile, all the information is here: https://sergiogordillowebcv.web.app/ (not updated since December 2020).
 Thanks for your interest 😄

-About languages, all the info of https://sergiogordillowebcv.web.app/ is updated, but I am learning right now German and Czech, to have a more polivalent languages profile.
+About languages, all the info of https://sergiogordillowebcv.web.app/ is updated, but I am learning currently German and Czech, to have a more polivalent languages profile.